XCB: Example

+The bitwise and operation a->response_type & ~0x80 removes a bit that indicates where the event came from.

 XCB has a comparable, but slightly lower-level API than Xlib, as can be seen with this example.

 Protocol description

 Creators of XCB have invented a specialized interface description language to model X11 protocol in language-neutral way and facilitate generation of bindings to other programming languages. libxcb itself is implemented as a code generator and a tiny C stub of utility functions.